panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/) too.
 Also be aware of [stale closures issue](/react-hooks-stale-closures/).

+The next step to mastering `useEffect()` is to understand the infinite loop pitfall: [How to Solve the Infinite Loop of React.useEffect()](/react-useeffect-infinite-loop/).

 *Still have questions about `useEffect()` hook?
 Ask in the comments below!*